 In 1985, when Sonia Villalobos, CFA, opted for a career in finance, the omens didn’t look particularly good.
 Her native Brazil was struggling under the weight of rapidly escalating debt, and annual inflation was running at more than 200 percent.

 When Jenny Atout Ahlzén, CFA, moved to Amman in 2007, she arrived with less than a year’s experience working as an analyst at an investment bank.
+Today, she and her colleagues are helping to shape the future.

 In late 2016, Andrew Canter, CFA, and his Futuregrowth Asset Management firm sent a clear but unexpected message to the South African state-owned enterprises (SOEs) it had been funding for years: enough is enough.